Judge grants Nebraska inmate's request to be transported for abortion

-LINCOLN — A federal judge on Monday granted a Nebraska prison inmate's emergency request for an abortion, ordering state prison officials to transport her to a clinic on Tuesday so she can have the procedure.
+LINCOLN — A federal judge on Monday granted a Nebraska prison inmate's emergency request for an abortion and ordered state prison officials to transport her to a clinic on Tuesday so she can have the procedure.

 The state had refused the inmate's request, prompting the woman — identified as "Jane Roe" — to file a federal civil rights lawsuit on Friday.